yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

   cp config-generated.yaml config.yaml
   ```

-- Add the profile key and SnappyFlow tags in the configuration file.
+- Add profile key and SnappyFlow tags in the configuration file.

   - Copy profile key from SnappyFlow and update `key:`